valyndsilva/web3-dapp-crypto-lottery/docs/guide.md

 ```

-You can only "RefundAll" once the draw ends.
+## Steps to Test App:

 Restart Draw
 WithDraw Commissions
-Buy Tickets for admin and non-admin
+Buy Tickets for admin and non-admin users
 Draw Winner
-Refund All
+Refund All (This works only when the draw has ended.)